 In the late afternoon we made a trip in a rented car to the nearest Costco to get some food and essentials we might need.
 We had to first register for member cards before we could enter.
 This set us back by $60 each, but we could claim this fee back when we return the card within 7 months.
 The portions of most of the stuff here were huge.
 Luckily with the five of us, we could make the most of most of the bundles.
 Looking back at the cost of food in Berkeley, this trip to Costco was definitely worth it.

 Breakfast Time!!
 Omelette with sauteed mushrooms, oven-baked potato wedges and a butter croissant.
 What a way to start the day!

 Trip to Pier 39

 Having a few more days before classes start and already settled in to our accommodation, we wanted to explore San Francisco more.
 We took the BART (Bay Area Rapid Transit) to Embarcadero followed by a streetcar to Pier 39, a popular tourist spot.

 Along the pier, we found the Musée Mécanique, a museum of arcade machines from the past.
 It was an interesting experience for me to see the different types of machines there ranging from games to mechanical puppetry.
 In the museum you can also observe how technology changed the industry as mechanical machines soon moved into film and then video.
 From the pier, we could also see the Golden Gate Bridge and Alcatraz Island.
 Seafood was a must have at the pier and we settled on clam chowder, a crabwich and fish and chips for lunch.
 We then made our way up the slopes of San Francisco, hoping to discover more.

-International Diploma Programs (IDP) are 4, 8 and 12-month academic experiences.
-Earn certificates in Business Administration, Entrepreneurship, Finance, Global Business Management, Marketing or Project Management, with options to participate in San Francisco Bay Area internships.
+Through UC Berkeley Extension's Immersives and Professional Diploma Programs (PDP) earn certificates in Business Administration, Entrepreneurship, Finance, Global Business Management, Marketing, Project Management and more, with options to participate in San Francisco Bay Area internships.
 Find out more.